linux-china/rsocket-load-balancing/README.md

 This naming style is easy for RSocket to interact with service registry and RSocket service routing.

+If you can not inline the appName in service's full name, and you can use appName as schema style for service invocation,
+such as `calculator-server:com.example.calculator.math.MathCalculatorService`.
+With this way,
+and it's easy to migrate other applications into RSocket RPC design.

 # References

 * YMNNALFT: Easy RPC with RSocket: https://spring.io/blog/2021/01/18/ymnnalft-easy-rpc-with-rsocket